survivejs/js_tricks_and_tips/presentations/agilejkl2013/slides.md

 - Already an option (PhoneGap and such)
 - Stronger if Firefox OS, Ubuntu or some alternative catches on
-- Currently native applications provide the best experience
+- Currently native applications provide the best experience (especially for games, multimedia)

 ---